The Uffizi Gallery

 - Filippino Lippi's Madonna and Child with Two Angels

-- Lots of other works, including from the early Masters Cimabue and Giotto, Early Rennaisance pioneers Fra Angelico and Masaccio, and Caravaggio and Rembrant.
+- Lots of other works, including from the early Masters Cimabue and Giotto, Early Rennaisance pioneers Fra Angelico and Masaccio, Caravaggio, Rembrant, Leonardo da Vinci and Michelangelo.

 The Vasari Corridor